hl7ch/ch-vacd/input/pagecontent/immunization-recommendation-response-document.md

 * [CH VACD Recommendation Patient Profile](StructureDefinition-ch-vacd-recommendation-patient.html): Definition of the patient for immunization recommendation request and response documents.
 * [CH VACD Recommendation Address Profile](StructureDefinition-ch-vacd-recommendation-address.html): Definition of the address of a patient for immunization recommendation request and response documents.
 * [CH VACD Recommendation Practitioner Profile](StructureDefinition-ch-vacd-recommendation-practitioner.html): Definition of the practitioner for immunization recommendation request and response documents.
-* [CH VACD Recommendation Immunization Section Profile](StructureDefinition-ch-vacd-recommendation-section-immunization.html): Definition of the immunization part for immunization recommendation request and response documents.
+* [CH VACD Recommendation Immunization Profile](StructureDefinition-ch-vacd-recommendation-immunization.html): Definition of the immunization part for immunization recommendation request and response documents.
-* [CH VACD Recommendation Medical Problems Section Profile](StructureDefinition-ch-vacd-recommendation-section-medical-problems.html): Definition of the medical problems part for recommendation request and response documents.
+* [CH VACD Recommendation Medical Problems Profile](StructureDefinition-ch-vacd-recommendation-medical-problems.html): Definition of the medical problems part for recommendation request and response documents.
-* [CH VACD Recommendation Past Illness Section Profile](StructureDefinition-ch-vacd-recommendation-section-pastillnesses.html): Definition of the past illness part for immunization recommendation request and response documents.
+* [CH VACD Recommendation Past Illness Profile](StructureDefinition-ch-vacd-recommendation-pastillnesses.html): Definition of the past illness part for immunization recommendation request and response documents.
-* [CH VACD Recommendation AllergyIntolerances Section Profile](StructureDefinition-ch-vacd-recommendation-section-allergyintolerances.html): Definition of the AllergyIntolerance part for immunization recommendation request and response documents.
+* [CH VACD Recommendation AllergyIntolerances Profile](StructureDefinition-ch-vacd-recommendation-allergyintolerances.html): Definition of the AllergyIntolerance part for immunization recommendation request and response documents.
-* [CH VACD Recommendation Other Relevant Observations Section](StructureDefinition-ch-vacd-recommendation-section-other-observations.html): Definition of the other relevant observations part for all recommendation request and response documents.
+* [CH VACD Recommendation Other Relevant Observations Section](StructureDefinition-ch-vacd-recommendation-other-observations.html): Definition of the other relevant observations part for all recommendation request and response documents.
-* [CH VACD Recommendation Laboratory And Serology Section Profile](StructureDefinition-ch-vacd-recommendation-section-laboratory-serology.html): Definition of the labor and serology part for immunization recommendation request and response documents.
+* [CH VACD Recommendation Laboratory And Serology Profile](StructureDefinition-ch-vacd-recommendation-laboratory-serology.html): Definition of the labor and serology part for immunization recommendation request and response documents.
-* [CH VACD Recommendation Pregnancy Section Profile](StructureDefinition-ch-vacd-recommendation-section-pregnancy.html): Definition of the pregnancy part for immunization recommendation request and response documents.
+* [CH VACD Recommendation Pregnancy Profile](StructureDefinition-ch-vacd-recommendation-pregnancy.html): Definition of the pregnancy part for immunization recommendation request and response documents.
-* [CH VACD Recommendation Immunization Recommendations Section Profile](StructureDefinition-ch-vacd-recommendation-section-immunization-recommendations.html): Definition of the immunization recommendation part for immunization recommendation request and response documents.
+* [CH VACD Recommendation Immunization Recommendations Profile](StructureDefinition-ch-vacd-recommendation-immunization-recommendations.html): Definition of the immunization recommendation part for immunization recommendation request and response documents.